Buyers Guidance and Resources

 GSA eBuy is a powerful and intuitive acquisition tool used by thousands of US federal agencies and military services worldwide to achieve required competition, best pricing and value.
 GSA eBuy saves you time and money - all while keeping you FAR compliant.

-In March 2022, OASIS adopted Symphony Procurement Suite (the commercial-off-the-shelf software), to issue, manage and award task orders.
+OASIS uses Symphony Procurement Suite (the commercial-off-the-shelf software), to issue, manage and award task orders.

 Symphony is a full lifecycle procurement Software as a Service (SaaS) allowing government organizations to manage complex contracts.
 Symphony ensures organizations are purchasing according to fair opportunity laws and rules.
 Symphony provides users increased transparency and integrity at both the master contract level and task order level.